devyn-miller/birthday-reminder-app/README.md

 ### Google Sheets Setup

-1. Create a Google Sheets document.
+- Create a Google Sheets document, or save `BirthdayCalendar.xlsx` to a Google Sheet.

+If creating your own Google Sheet:
-2. Add a sheet named `Birthday Calendar`.
+1. Add a sheet named `Birthday Calendar`.
-3. In the sheet, set up the columns as follows:
+2. In the sheet, set up the columns as follows:
    - Column A: Name (e.g., `person1`)
    - Column B: Birthday (e.g., `6/6/2003`)
    - Column C: (unused, placeholder for `daysUntilNextBirthday`)
    - Column D: (unused, placeholder for `age`)
-   - Column E: (unused)
+   - Column E: Notes
-   - Column F: Email (e.g., `me@chapman.edu`)
+   - Column F: Email (e.g., `person1@aol.com`)

-4. Add your data starting from row 2 (headers in row 1).
+3. Add your data starting from row 2 (headers in row 1).

 ### Google Scripts Setup